olavfosse/midimap/midimap-lang.md

  #This line however is not a COMMENT because there is a space preceeding the hash.
 ```

 **Every** line which is not a COMMENT is a MAPPING, there are **no** exceptions to this rule.
-Although a line is a MAPPING it can nonetheless be a invalid.
+Although a line is a MAPPING it can nonetheless be an invalid MAPPING.
 ```midimap-lang
 # The empty line following this COMMENT is an invalid MAPPING, but a MAPPING nonetheless.